All About Sacha

 Windy City Rock once tagged him as "soulful" and "snaking"; and Chicago Reader declared his voice as "exalted", "angelic", and "almost alien."
 He lives for clustery harmonies and angular melodies.
 And while most have a perception of certain musical genres, Sacha prefers to explore the space around the edges – a space of endless of possibility.
 From Bubblegum to Brazilian to Bulgarian, he finds inspiration.

 Sacha is perhaps best known for his work with avant-rock groups CHEER-ACCIDENT (Cuneiform Records), and Lovely Little Girls (Skin Graft Records), with whom he did two albums and tours.
-He has also sung with Bobby McFerrin, Jeanne Arland & Patty Peterson, Hannibal Lokumbe, Ariel Pink, Lori Dokken, Bobby Conn, Debbie Duncan, Carla Kihlstedt, Daniel Knox, Gabriele Roberto, The Gabriel Construct, and Dessa; shared stages with Lightning Bolt, Kayo Dot, RUINS, and Mitski; has been heard on MTV, CBS, NPR, and Japan's NHK; and is currently a co-host of the pop culture podcast Ray of Blight with Chicago zine queen Liz Mason.
+He has also sung with Bobby McFerrin, Jeanne Arland & Patty Peterson, Hannibal Lokumbe, Dead Rider, Ariel Pink, Lori Dokken, Bobby Conn, Debbie Duncan, Carla Kihlstedt, Daniel Knox, Gabriele Roberto, The Gabriel Construct, and Dessa; shared stages with Lightning Bolt, Kayo Dot, RUINS, and Mitski; has been heard on MTV, CBS, NPR, and Japan's NHK; and is currently a co-host of the pop culture podcast Ray of Blight with Chicago zine queen Liz Mason.

 Moreover, Sacha performs as his own self-named project.
 His 2013 left field pop debut Whelm was well-received by The Deli, Examiner, Chicago Music Guide, and several international publications, all praising the album's singularity.
 France's ZIC-ZAG even compared Whelm to a "religious experience."